Rehovot: Public transportation

 Rehovot railway station is a suburban commuter railway station serving the city.
-A historic station that was abandoned since 1948, it was reopened in 1990 with a suburban service to Tel Aviv.
-It proved to be a major success, since most residents of Rehovot work in Tel Aviv.
-Following this success, extensive reconstruction work began in 2000, which included the construction of two new passenger terminals, a pedestrian tunnel under the railway, a bus terminal and two large parking lots.
+It is a historic station that was abandoned in 1948 and reopened in 1990 with a suburban service to Tel Aviv, which is important because many Rehovot residents work in Tel Aviv.
+More reconstruction work began in 2000, which included the two new passenger terminals, a pedestrian tunnel under the railway, a bus terminal and two large parking lots.
 The station is situated on the Tel Aviv suburban line (Binyamina/Netanya – Tel Aviv – Rehovot/Ashkelon Suburban Service).
 All trains in this service stop at Rehovot, and some trains terminate at the station.
 This line connects the city to Tel Aviv via Lod.